danmindru/angular-boilerplate-study/README.md

 ####Adding a third party dependency
 Grunt 'glues together' the various application components and moves Bower dependencies where they belong (i. e. `../bootstrap/dist/css/bootstrap.min.css` -> `../assets/css`).
-Due to the way Bower dependecies are organized (well they aren't, really), this process cannot be fully automated.
+Due to the way Bower dependencies are organized (well they aren't, really), this process cannot be fully automated.
 To add a third party dependency, you need to:

-**Step 1**: Install it it
+**Step 1**: Install it
 ```
 $ bower install <component-name>
 ```